Monetaria moneta: Human uses

-The shell is used in jewelry and in other decorative items such as baskets and wall hangings.
+The shell is used in jewellery and in other decorative items such as baskets and wall hangings.

 As money

-Shells of this cowrie were commonly used as a medium of exchange in many areas of Africa, Asia and the Pacific islands until the late 19th century.
+Shells of this cowrie were commonly used as a medium of exchange in many areas of Africa, Asia, and the Pacific islands until the late 19th century.

 The Maldives provided the main source of cowrie shells, throughout Asia and parts of the East African coast.
 Huge amounts of Maldivian cowries were introduced into Africa by slave traders.
 It was also traded to Native Americans by European settlers.

 For divination

-The shell is still used in divination rituals in some African religions.

-In the State of Kerala, in India, special money cowrie shells (which are known in Malayalam as കവിടി Kavidi) are used for divination as part of Hindu astrology, as Prashnam.
-For Prashnam, 108 shells of Monetaria moneta are rotated a number of times and the blessings of God and one's Guru are invoked.
-A portion of the Kavadis are separated and counted to find out the ruling planet at that time.
-The results of the Prasna horoscope (a horoscope formulated at the time of arrival of the persons) are compared with the results of the Prasnam, and the predictions are pronounced on that basis.
+The shell is used in divination rituals in some African religions.
+In the State of Kerala, in India, special money cowrie shells (which are known in Malayalam as കവിടി Kavidi) are used for divination as a practice of Hindu astrology known as prasnam.
+During Prasnam, the astrologer draws shells of Monetaria moneta while reciting mantras and prayers.
+The number of cowries drawn is tied to a planet, and its astrological position provides an answer to a given question or the basis to a prediction.